In-home elevators, once thought to be only for the rich & famous are now finding there place into middle and upper class family homes.

 It’s important to ask about warranty of your in-home elevator.
 A standard warranty is 1 year on parts but for an additional charge many can offer extended warranties of one to four years.

-Kimberley Monette is the General Manager at Family 1st Medical.
-She has spent 24 years in the home healthcare industry.
+Kimberley Monette is the General Manager and Company Director at Family 1st Medical.
+She celebrated her 30th year with the company in 2022.

 Family 1st Medical